gcharang/chat-atomicdex-api/README.md

-# Chat With the Algorithm
+# Chat With the AtomicDEX API github repo

-Ask questions about the open-sourced [Twitter algorithm](https://github.com/twitter/the-algorithm).
+Ask questions about the [AtomicDEX API](https://github.com/KomodoPlatform/atomicDEX-API).

-The app is publicly hosted here: https://chat-twitter.vercel.app/.
-Instructions for hosting it yourself are below.

 ## Basic architecture

 The app is a NextJS/Tailwind CSS frontend with a FastAPI backend.
-The frontend is hosted on Vercel and the backend is hosted on a small node on [fly.io](https://fly.io/).
-The backend uses a Pinecone vector DB on the free tier.
-There is a Dockerfile provided.

-Right now, I'm footing the OpenAI bill on the public instance.
-But I may require users to bring their own key in the future.
+Uses Docker.

+GPT-3.5 is adequate.
+GPT-4 performs admirably, but is expensive.
+Reply with continue to ask the chatbot to continue its response

 ## Running locally